Re-imagining faith in SMCSU

 To resolve apparent corruption in SMCSU, a “reimagining committee” was appointed by the administration.
 This committee, comprised of six students, contributed suggestions and drafted a new Student Society Leadership Policy demanding that leaders “accept their ethical obligation to act in accordance to USMC’s mission as a Catholic university.”

 Because of the rapid dissolution of SMCSU, the process of remodeling the union has been predominantly operated by the St. Michael’s College administration.
-Efforts to include student representatives, such as the re-imagining committee, have faced retaliation from students who feel that their attendance matters more to the administration than their voices.
-Some have raised concerns about administrative infringement on the student union’s independence.
+Efforts to include student representatives, such as the re-committee, have faced retaliation from students who Some have raised concerns about administrative infringement on the student union’s independence.

 Damian Dibiase, former UTSU Representative to SMCSU, expressed advice for the future of the student union: “A healthy relationship between the union and administration will only result in strengthening the union’s ability to achieve its purpose—to serve the SMC student population.”